jpadie/node-red-virtual-matter-devices/README.md

 On/Off, dimmable and extended colour lights are supported.

 ## Actuators

+water valve devices are a work in progress

 ### Pluggable Devices

 On/Off plugs and dimmable plugs are supported

-### Other actuator devices

-Pumps and Water Valve devices are a work in progress.
+Energy monitoring will be added to these in the coming weeks.

 ## HVAC Devices

 Air Purifiers, Fans and Thermostats* are supported.
-*Thermostat schedules are a work in progress.
+*Thermostat schedules are a work in progress and will be implemented when fully supported by Matter and by the more popular ecosystems.

 ## Closure Devices